 Tip #5: Research newborn photos

-When I had Anabelle I was delirious by day 10 when we had her newborn photoshoot.
-Don't worry, I was delirious with Lyla and Millie at day 5 too, but I had pinned a bunch of newborn shoot ideas beforehand so that I wasn't trying to frantically research a day or two before her shoot (or the day of, in the case of Anabelle's shoot) and then beg my husband to dig through our basement for possible newborn props.
+When I had Anabelle, I was delirious by day 10 when we had her newborn photoshoot.
+Don't worry, I was delirious with Lyla, Millie, and Harry at day 5 too, but I had Pinned a bunch of newborn shoot ideas beforehand so that I wasn't trying to frantically research a day or two before her shoot (or the day of, in the case of Anabelle's shoot and then beg my husband to dig through our basement for possible newborn props).
 Not a great plan.
-Figure out what look you're going for before baby comes, get on Etsy or Amazon and buy a few props (I listed the ones we used below) and rest easy the day of the shoot because you're prepared.
+Figure out what look you're going for before baby comes, get on Etsy or Amazon and buy a few props (I listed the ones we used below for Millie and Harry) and rest easy the day of the shoot because you're prepared.
 OR do it at a studio where they provide all the props!

 Tip #6: Pretty bedding